adityathakkar/Heart-Disease-Prediction-Machine-Learning/README.md

 Note About Neural Nets:

 With this kind of problem, neural nets should be obtaining 95%+ accuracy scores, but will require thousands of data points to train them, which this data set does not contain.
-Further work and exploration on this project could include some kind of memory augmented neural net, such as Neural Turing Machines, which has shown to perform well at learning from a small data set (also called 'one shot learning').
+Further work and exploration on this project could include some kind of memory augmented neural net, such as Neural Turing Machines, which have shown to perform well at learning from a small data set (also called 'one shot learning').